 The CD may contain files in Adobe Portable Document Format (.pdf), Microsoft Word (.doc), or WordPerfect (.wpd).
-Letters of support and maps will need to be scanned so that they can be submitted as part of the CD.
+Maps will need to be scanned so that they can be submitted as part of the CD.
 Pictures and/or computer generated maps may be included as separate files using .jpg or .tif format.

 B. Content of Initial Proposal Submission.
 Applicants must include the information outlined below in their initial proposals regardless of mode of submission.
 Initial proposals must be no longer than four pages (8 1⁄2 x 11 inches, single spaced); pages in excess of this page limitation will not be reviewed.
-Applicants must also ensure that, to the extent not otherwise addressed below, their initial proposals provide information addressing all of the initial proposal evaluation criteria identified in Section V.A., applicable threshold eligibility criteria identified in III.C., and demonstrate how they will meet the required match.
-Forms 424 and 424(A), letters of support, and a map DO NOT count toward the four page limit.
+Applicants must also ensure that, to the extent not otherwise addressed below, their initial proposals provide information addressing all of the initial proposal evaluation criteria identified in Section V.A. and the threshold eligibility criteria identified in III.C.
+Forms 424 and 424(A), and a map DO NOT count toward the four page limit.